-How many things could we possibly list that go great with potatoes?
+How many things could we possibly list that goes great with potatoes?

 Crispy Hash Brown Taco Shells s would work "Only" great with pretty much anything you could want to stuff them with 🙂 The potato was first domesticated in the region of modern-day southern Peru and extreme northwestern Bolivia between 8000 and 5000 BC.
 It has since spread around the world and become a staple crop in many countries.
-Cultivation of potatoes in South America may go back 10,000 years
+The cultivation of potatoes in South America may go back 10,000 years.